 Garlic is incredibly useful in the kitchen and surprisingly easy to grow in the garden.
+The best time to plant it is in the fall.
 Learn how and when to plant garlic so that you can maximize your harvest!

 When to Plant garlic